Ekeler, Hall among fantasy football running backs to avoid in Week 13 - UPI.com

 MIAMI, Nov.
 29 (UPI) -- Austin Ekeler is among my fantasy football running backs to avoid in lineups in Week 13.

 If you need more options for your roster, check out my top add/drops article.
-My Week 13 rankings for quarterbacks, wide receivers and tight ends will also be available and updated throughout the week.
+My Week 13 rankings for quarterbacks and wide receivers are also available and will be updated throughout the week.

 Christian McCaffrey, Raheem Mostert, Alvin Kamara, Bijan Robinson and Kyren Williams lead my Top 30 rankings, which are listed below.
-Rachaad White, Rhamondre Stevenson, Derrick Henry, Tony Pollard and Isiah Pacheco round out my Top 10 plays.
+Rachaad White, Rhamondre Stevenson, Derrick Henry, Isiah Pacheco and Travis Etienne round out my Top 10 plays.

 Running backs from the Baltimore Ravens, Buffalo Bills, Chicago Bears, Minnesota Vikings, New York Giants and Las Vegas Raiders should be benched, as those teams have Week 13 byes.